hoangnh092185/MeowMe/README.md

 # MeowMe

-MeowMe is a simple app for cat lover to scroll through images of adoptable pet at their local area.
-The app will use Petfinder api to call informations from database of adoptable pets and display it base on user filter parameters.
- The goals is to have the user be able to customize the apps, and to increase exposure of much needed adoptable feline friends.
+MeowMe is a simple app for cat lover to scroll through images of adoptable pet near their area.
+The app take simple data call from Petfinder and store/display  the Json data.
+The goals is to have the user to view information and save the info of an adoptable cat for later viewing .

 ## Prerequisites